ga4gh/vrs/docs/source/specification/terms_and_model/state.rst

    :widths: 12, 9, 10, 30

-   id, :ref:`Id`, optional, State Id; must be unique within document type, :ref:`string`, required, State type; must be set to 'SequenceState' sequence, :ref:`Sequence`, required, The sequence that is to be used as the state for other types.
+   id, :ref:`Id`, optional, State Id; must be unique within document type, string, required, State type; must be set to 'SequenceState' sequence, :ref:`Sequence`, required, The sequence that is to be used as the state for other types.

 **Examples**